taurusilver7/forge/README.md

 Create a drag-overlay beneath the Designer to render the drag elements in the designer.
 To check if there are dragged elements to render, create a custom hook to monitor drag operations like onDragStart event listeners.

 Use a state in Designer to stall the dragged element from sidebar in the designer.
+However, this dragged element must be rendered in preview page too.
+A context menu is preferred to state.

+Wrap the root layout with designer context provider to let the state(values) available to all the components.

+Listen to the onDragEnd event in designer, and call addElement from the custom hook to add the dragged element to the elements list in context.

+Every child component can use the dnd-monitor, as long the parent/root component was wrapped by the DndContext.
+With the useDndMonitor & onDragEnd event, find the dragged element and add to the list of elements.

+Map through the added elements to render them in the designer.

 ## Deploy on Vercel